What are the best ways to run your first marathon?

 We are different, in essence, from other men.
 If you want to win something, run 100 meters.
 If you want to experience something, run a marathon.

-I wanted to share 10 tips that can help you overcome concerns that you may have that running and finishing a marathon may not be up your ally.
-The truth is we all underestimate our abilities.
+I will be sharing 10 tips that can help you overcome concerns that you may have about running a marathon.

 I want to see you feel the effects of the healthy benefits running long distance can provide in your own life.